I was born into a Jewish family that practiced Judaism. We practiced but didn’t always succeed. Here’s what it means to be a Jew.…

 For example, if Passover was theoretically supposed to fall on a Thursday, the Jews outside Israel celebrated it on both Thursday and Friday, just to be sure they didn’t miss the right day.
 They performed the entire Passover ceremony on Thursday, and then repeated the entire ceremony again, word for word, on Friday, while trying not to snore.

-Today, Orthodox and Conservative Jews still demand two days off from work for each holiday.
+Now Orthodox and Conservative Jews demand two days off from work for each holiday.
 Reform Jews have cut back to just one day per holiday.
-So Orthodox and Conservative Jews are twice as religious, theoretically.
-But in practice, the typical Orthodox or Conservative Jew does not go to synagogue on the second day of the holiday: instead, he hides from the rabbi and goes fishing instead!
+So Orthodox and Conservative Jews seem twice as religious as Reform!
+But actually, the typical Orthodox or Conservative Jew doesn’t go to synagogue on the holiday’s second day: instead, he hides from the rabbi and goes fishing!

 What Jews eat

 In the Old Testament, God gave 613 commandments.
-He made Moses put the 10 most important commandments onto a tablet, but God warned that the other 603 commandments must be obeyed also.
-Several of those commandments concern food.
+He made Moses put the 10 most important ones onto a tablet but warned that the other 603 must be obeyed also.
+Several commandments concern food.

 No meat with milk God said: